-Traditional talk therapy is in-person and office-based.
-Read a balanced analysis of the advantages and drawbacks of online counseling (e-counseling).
+This is a balanced analysis of the advantages and drawbacks of online counseling (e-counseling).
+Learn how e-counseling compares to traditional counseling.

 “Professional counseling is too expensive, too time-consuming, and it’s inconvenient.
 Besides, I don’t want anyone to know I’m getting therapy.”

-These are some of the many reasons why less than half of those with a mental health disorder seek counseling, aka psychotherapy.
-(1)
+These are some of the many reasons why less than half of those with a mental health issue seek counseling, aka psychotherapy.

-But e-counseling overcomes these and other objections, making mental health therapy more accessible to everyone.
+But e-counseling overcomes these and other objections, making quality mental health therapy more accessible to everyone.

 What Is E-Counseling?